MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 ---
-title: Upload custom crashes via API
+title: Upload crashes via API
 description: Post a crash report, e.g. if you don't want to use our SDK or develop for a custom platform.
 keywords: crashes, diagnostics, errors, attachments, upload, api
 author: winnieli1208